News

-Following changes to national guidance, the policy and guidance in our hospital settings is largely as it was before the pandemic, with some important exceptions.
+Following national changes, the policy and guidance in our hospital settings is largely as it was before the pandemic, with some important exceptions.

 Visitors, staff and patients are no longer routinely required to wear face coverings unless it is their personal preference.